immunogenomics/GPROB/README.md

 - pheno_prev = a data frame with on each row of column 1 the  disease name and the prevalence of the diseases in column 2
 -  df_SNPs = a data frame with column 1: PT_id, columns 2 till k: headers are SNP_names, each field contains the number of minor allele a patient has (0,1 or 2) for that particular SNP.
 -  df_ORs = data frame column 1: SNP_names, column 2 till k: each columns representing the ORs for the minor allele of SNPs for one disease
--  N = the number of iteration to find newtons theta (see equatino 3 in the paper's Materials and Methods)
+-  N = the number of iteration to find newtons theta (see equation 3 in the paper's Materials and Methods)

 ### Calling the function
 run: